runfalk/synology-wireguard/README.rst

 Avoiding timeouts when downloading build files
 ----------------------------------------------
 It can take a long time to pull development files from SourceForge, including occasional timeouts.
-To get around this, create a folder locally and map it to the `/toolkit_tarballs` Docker volume using the following command:
+To get around this, in the step "Compiling", we've created a folder locally and mapped it to the `/toolkit_tarballs` Docker volume using the following parameter:
 `-v $(pwd)/<path/to/folder>:/toolkit_tarballs`
 to the `docker run` command listed above.
-This will allow the development files to be stored on your host machine instead of ephemerally in the container.
+This allows the development files to be stored on your host machine instead of ephemerally in the container.
 The image will check for existing development files in that folder and will use them instead of pulling them from SourceForge when possible.
 You can also